What is an interest?

 Definition of interest

-Interest refers to two related but very distinct concepts: either the amount a borrower pays to the bank for the cost of the loan, or the amount an account holder receives for the favor of leaving money at the bank.
+Interest refers to two related but very distinct concepts: either the amount a borrower pays the bank for the cost of the loan, or the amount an account holder receives for the favor of leaving money with the bank.
 It is calculated as a percentage of the balance of a loan (or deposit), paid periodically to the lender for the privilege of using their money.
 The amount is usually stated as an annual rate, but interest can be calculated for periods longer or shorter than one year.

 simple interest

-Simple interest, or flat rate interest, is calculated as a percentage of the principal balance of a deposit or loan.
+Simple interest, or flat interest, is calculated as a percentage of the principal balance of a deposit or loan.
 No matter how long a borrower goes without paying a debt or an account holder keeps money in the bank, interest will always be calculated from the original amount.

 - Interest rate